rafaelqueiroz89/rafaelqueiroz89/README.md

 ![Profile Banner](https://i.ibb.co/TLSbpwx/github-header-image.png)

-Hello, visitors! 👋 I'm Rafael Queiroz, a passionate developer and tech enthusiast from 🇧🇷.
+Hello, visitors! 👋 I'm Rafael Queiroz, a passionate developer with a generalist touch and tech enthusiast from 🇧🇷.
 This is my GitHub profile where I share my projects, contributions, and open-source work.
 Feel free to explore and collaborate!

 ## About Me